 - Metal bands: These metal rings wrap around the teeth, usually the molars, and are cemented in place to anchor your braces.

 - Archwires: Wires made from specialized metals like titanium are connected to the brackets and create specific amounts of force in order to move the teeth into alignment.

 - Elastic hooks: Small hooks that extend from the edge of the brackets are used to hold elastic bands in place.

 - Elastic bands: These small rubber bands help to move the teeth towards their final positions.

 - Ligatures: These tiny elastics or pieces of twisted wire are used to hold the archwire and each bracket together.

 - Power chain: This series of elastic rings are joined together to create more force in order to pull the teeth together.

-Will you need these items to get the straight and healthy smile of your dreams?
+Will you need these items to get them the straight and the healthy smile of your dreams?
 The orthodontist may use some or all of these devices to customize your orthodontic appliance.
 Some of them are used for specific conditions such as crossbites, overbites, and impacted teeth.
 Others are used for short periods of time, such as palatal expanders and springs.